-- Nearly 60 percent adults in homeless families work.
+- Eighty-one percent of the adults in homeless families are female.

 It might surprise you, but the second largest number of people who are homeless in our region live in the Fairfax-Falls Church community.
 Only in Washington, D.C., are there more people without homes.

-Lack of affordable housing is the main cause of
+housing is a national concern and it's the main cause of homelessness in

 Low incomes and expensive housing are the main reasons for homelessness in our community.
 It is impossible to pay for an apartment when earning minimum wage — even if you work 24 hours per day, 7 days a week:

-- A family must earn $22.25 an hour to afford a one-bedroom apartment.
+- A family must earn $33.29 an hour to afford a two-bedroom apartment.

 The Point-in-Time survey on homelessness says:

-- Close to 45 percent of persons in families are homeless due to incidents of domestic violence.
+- Forty-nine percent of all persons in families were experiencing homelessness due to domestic violence.

-- Close to 65 percent of single individuals who are homeless suffer from serious mental illness and/or substance abuse, and many have chronic health problems and/or physical disabilities.
+- Forty-two percent of single individuals who were experiencing homelessness suffered from serious mental illness and/or substance abuse, and many had chronic health problems or physical disabilities.